-Food safety should always be a top priority in any commercial food business.
-When safety comes first in any professional kitchen, the chances of a consumer getting sick drastically decreases.
-The following tips will help you be better equipped to keep your employees safe and your kitchen clean and your consumer happy.
+Food safety is always a top priority in any commercial food business.
+When safety comes first in a professional kitchen, the chances of a consumer becoming ill drastically decreases.
+The following tips will equip you with the needed information to keep your employees safe, your kitchen clean, and your customers happy.

-One of the most productive methods is to implement a food safety management system that includes a workflow checklist.
-The checklist should contain all of the daily functions performed that are specific or customized to the type of kitchen, plant or facility.
+One of the most productive ways to reduce the cross-contamination of food is to implement a food safety management system.
+This system should include a workflow checklist that contains all of the daily functions performed in a specific environment, such as a kitchen, plant, or facility.

-For example, your entire food safety program should cover every step related to avoiding cross-contamination and food poisoning, such as how to safely prepare and handle ready-to-eat food in a kitchen where employees will also be touching raw food.
+For example, your entire food safety program should include all steps taken by staff in the environment to avoid cross-contamination and food poisoning, such as how to safely prepare and handle ready-to-eat food in a kitchen where employees will also be touching raw food.

-Additional useful food safety tips to add to your checklist include:
+Additional useful food safety tips to add to your workflow checklist include:

-- Preparing raw foods in an area that is separate from cooked foods
+- Preparing and handling raw meat in an area that is separate from cooked foods

 - Using separate equipment for different food types like cutting boards and cutlery